element-hq/element-web/docs/jitsi.md

 ## Element Android

-Element Android (1.0.5+) supports custom jitsi domain.
+Element Android (1.0.5+) supports custom Jitsi domains, similar to Element Web above.

 1:1 calls, or calls between you and one other person, do not use Jitsi.
 Instead, those calls work directly between clients or via TURN servers configured on the respective homeservers.

-For rooms with more than 2 joined members, when creating a jitsi conference via call/video buttons of the toolbar (not via integration manager), Element Android will create a widget using app.element.io [wrapper](https://github.com/vector-im/element-web/blob/develop/docs/jitsi-dev.md) as url.
+For rooms with more than 2 joined members, when creating a Jitsi conference via call/video buttons of the toolbar (not via integration manager), Element Android will create a widget using the [wrapper](https://github.com/vector-im/element-web/blob/develop/docs/jitsi-dev.md) hosted on `app.element.io`.
-The domain used is the one specified by the `/.well-known/matrix/client` endpoint, and if not present it uses the fallback defined in `confix.xml` (jitsi.riot.im)
+The domain used is the one specified by the `/.well-known/matrix/client` endpoint, and if not present it uses the fallback defined in `config.xml` (jitsi.riot.im)

-For active jitsi widgets in the room, a native jitsi widget UI is created and points to the instance specified in the `domain` key of the widget content data.
+For active Jitsi widgets in the room, a native Jitsi widget UI is created and points to the instance specified in the `domain` key of the widget content data.

-Element android manages allowed native widgets permissions a bit differently than web widgets (as the data shared are different, and never shared with the widget url).
-For jitsi widgets permissions is asked only once per domain (consent saved in account data).
+Element Android manages allowed native widgets permissions a bit differently than web widgets (as the data shared are different and never shared with the widget URL).
+For Jitsi widgets, permissions are requested only once per domain (consent saved in account data).

-## Element IOS
+## Element iOS

 Currently the Element mobile apps do not support custom Jitsi servers and will instead use the default `jitsi.riot.im` server.
 When users on the mobile apps join the call,